7 Surprising Side Effects Of Drinking Collagen That You Need To Know

-"Collagen protein fills a gap in the modern day diet, it is not just a flash in the pan," Pamela Schoenfeld, MS, RD, LDN, a registered dietitian and author of The Collagen Diet: Rejuvenate Skin, Strengthen Joints and Feel Younger by Boosting Collagen Intake and Production, tells Romper by email.
+"Collagen protein fills a gap in the modern day diet; it is not just a flash in the pan," Pamela Schoenfeld, a registered dietitian and author of The Collagen Diet: Rejuvenate Skin, Strengthen Joints and Feel Younger by Boosting Collagen Intake and Production, tells Romper by email.
 "You don't have to buy collagen protein in powder form.
 Foods like bone broth, gelatin desserts and salads, oxtail soup, short ribs, and chicken wings are great sources."

 Still, if you're going to use a powdered collagen (or another form of the supplement), which Schoenfeld says can be easiest and most effective, it's a good idea to know what sorts of side effects might come along for the ride.

 Schoenfeld says that, in addition to an improvement in joint pain, many people regularly consuming collagen also notice an increase in hair and nail growth.
-Dr. Barry Sears, PhD, the creator of the Zone Diet, also tells Romper by email that "...it is a good source of proline that used as the primary amino acid in hair and nail formation."
+Dr. Barry Sears, Ph.D., the creator of the Zone Diet, also tells Romper by email that collagen is a good source of proline, which is the primary amino acid your body needs for hair and nail formation.

-Schoenfeld agrees.
-"There is some evidence that if animals are fed foods high in a certain pesticide it could concentrate in the collagen protein," she explains.
+Schoenfeld agrees, noting that the quality and contents of the collagen you ingest is important.
+"There is some evidence that if animals are fed foods high in a certain pesticide, it could concentrate in the collagen protein," she explains.